lrocha3/manage_publications/README.md

 Executable

-Dependencies:
+Note:

-For use without Visual Studio you need to copy to a folder the following files:
+For Using this project without Visual Studio you need to copy to a folder the following files:

 On manage_publications/Projecto/Debug:

 Projecto.exe

 SQLite.dll

 SQLite.NET.dll

 SQLite3.dll

 On manage_publications/Projecto/Projecto:

 DataBase.db

 music.wav

 icon.ico